agrija9/Rosbag-Analyser/README.md

 python3 app.py
 ```

-After this a local host will be created at ```http://127.0.0.1:5000/```.
+After this, a local host will be created at ```http://127.0.0.1:5000/```.
 Go to that page and start using the application in your browser.

 ## Test